 On March 11, 2020, the World Health Organization declared the novel coronavirus ("COVID-19") a global pandemic.
-The COVID-19 pandemic is having a substantial negative impact on the global economy and has resulted in significant volatility in the financial markets.
+The COVID-19 pandemic continues to have a substantial negative impact on the global economy and has resulted in significant volatility in the financial markets.
 Management is continually monitoring the impact of the pandemic on its operations and on the value of its investment portfolio.
 As of the date of this report the Foundation has not suffered material negative impact on its operations and investments.
-The large decrease in contribution revenue for fiscal year 2020 was due to completion of the Foundation's capital campaign that raised approximately \$130 million in fiscal year 2019.
-While there has been progress in developing and distributing a COVID-19 vaccine, there continues to be uncertainty around the breadth and duration of the business disruption, as well as its impact on the global economy.
-Nonetheless, the Foundation will continue to monitor the financial and business implications of the pandemic on its operations and will implement new strategies as appropriate.
+The Foundation will continue to monitor the financial and business implications of the pandemic on its operations and continues to implement strategies as appropriate.
 See Note 3 for information regarding the Foundation's liquidity and availability of resources.